 7. All games will be 60 mins and consist of 3 periods.
 2 - 17 mins run time periods and a 3rd period based on the remaining time.

-8. Last 2 mins of the game will be played stop time only if the goal differential is 2 or less (trailing team must watch the clock).
+8. Last 2 mins of the game shall be played stop time only if the goal differential is 2 or less and there's enough time still left in the ice rental.
+Trailing team, fan, ref or anyone for that matter can watch/stop the clock.
 Play shall not be stopped when the game is tied.

 9. Entering the third period, a team trailing by five (5) or more goals will be allowed to ice one (1) additional skater for the remainder of the game or until the goal differential is less than 5.

 10. If there are no referees then the game will be played pickup style with each team responsible for keeping their own score.

 11. If one or both teams do not have a goalie the game will still be played as a regular game.
 If one goalie is missing that team will either use the place the goalie board on the net or play with an extra skater.
 If both goalies are missing teams will use the goalie boards or flip both nets forward from their pegs and have to bounce the puck off the back boards and in to score a goal.
 Refs will still do the game and everyone will make the best of the situation.